 Second, SigOpt offered advanced optimization features that allowed Two Sigma to solve entirely new business problems with modeling.
 One of the more intuitive examples of these advanced features is multimetric optimization.
 This feature empowers teams to optimize multiple metrics at the same time and analyze the Pareto-optimal frontier of solutions.
 This feature is useful in traditional machine learning scenarios, where, for example, teams may sacrifice accuracy for inference time.

-During this talk, we will explore each of these scenarios more deeply.
-We will provide a deeper overview of this particular benchmark and what this faster time to tune practically means for teams who are building modeling platforms.
-Then we will explore how techniques like multimetric optimization and asynchronous parallelization combine to empower teams to implement entirely new modeling strategies with significantly greater asset utilization.
+Scott and Matt explore each of these scenarios more deeply and provide a deeper overview of this particular benchmark—and what this faster time to tune practically means for teams who are building modeling platforms.
+They then discuss how techniques like multimetric optimization and asynchronous parallelization combine to empower teams to implement entirely new modeling strategies with significantly greater asset utilization.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?